 And there it is, short and simple!
 Now go put your resume parts in order and apply for that dream job!

 Got any questions on what the essential components of a resume are?
+Need help with creating a specific part of a resume?
 Let us know in the comments below, and thanks for reading!